How to Apply for Affiliated Programs

 2. Use Self-Guided Resources

-Affiliated Partner Program pages list the program codes and useful information.
-Search Programs for your specific location-based program code.
-You need the program code to open the application in Step 4.
-If there is not a program page for your specific program, use the following general Affiliated Partner Program pages:
+Search Programs for the affiliate program's specific location-based program code.
+You need the program code to open your application in Step 4.
+If there is not a program page for your program, inform the program coordinator that you would like to apply to a location without a program page and use the program code listed on the following general Affiliated Partner Program pages:

 Watch the required Ready to Apply session.
-Explore all scholarships and funding resources at the affiliated partner's websites and at UT Austin.
-If you have questions, ask Peer Mentors or the Program Coordinators in a Live Q&A virtual session or during Peer Mentor drop-in advising hours Mon - Fri 9 am to 5 pm.
+Explore all scholarships and funding resources on the affiliated partner's websites and at UT Austin.
+If you have questions, make an appointment or come to drop-in advising with Peer Mentors, or a Live Q&A session.

 Complete the MyAbroad online application by the deadline.
 Apply to any scholarship you are eligible for at UT Austin.